knockout/knockout/documentation/observables.md

 1. Declarative bindings
 1. Templating

 On this page, you'll learn about the first of these three.
-But before that, let me explain the MVVM pattern and the concept of a *view model*.
+But before that, let's examine the MVVM pattern and the concept of a *view model*.

 # MVVM and View Models